DefinitelyTyped/DefinitelyTyped/meteor/README.md

 - Place the meteor.d.ts file in a directory (maybe `<app root dir>/lib/typescript`)
 - Add `/// <reference path='../lib/typescript/meteor.d.ts'/>` to the top of any TypeScript file

-This will make these Typescript variables/objects available across your application:
+This will make these typed Meteor variables/objects available across your application:

 - Meteor
 - Session